 - 1. BEFORE EACH USE, inspect the general condition of the tool.
-Check for:

-- · loose hardware,

-- · misalignment or binding of moving parts,

-- · damaged cord/electrical wiring,

-- · cracked or broken parts, and

-- any other condition that may affect its safe operation.

-- 2. AFTER USE, wipe external surfaces of the tool with clean cloth. - If performance decreases, have the unit serviced and Carbon Brushes replaced by a qualified technician. - 4.
-AWARNING!
-TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.
+Check for: - · loose hardware - · misalignment or binding of moving parts - · damaged cord/electrical wiring, - · cracked or broken parts - any other condition that may affect its safe operation. - 2.
+AFTER USE, wipe external surfaces of the tool with clean cloth. - Periodically blow dust and grit out of the motor vents using dry compressed air.
+Wear ANSIapproved safety goggles and NIOSH-approved breathing protection while doing this. - AWARNING!
+TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.